|

 for the chosen language may be used.

-- Code must compile and run on the biostat server (Linux).
+- Code must compile and run on the biostat servers (Linux).

 - Homeworks are due at midnight on the due date.